payamss/imageCrawler/readme.md

-just npm i then npm run crawl "your movie picture name" for example : npm run crawl "Black widow" then get thumbnail from google
+## Google Image Scrapper

+allows you to download any number of images for a particular google search.

+### Usage

+- Clone this repo
+- Change into repo directory and run `npm i` to install dependencies
+- To begin crawling run `npm run crawl "your movie picture name"`
+- images are saved to `./Data` directory under label name

+### example

+- example `npm run crawl "Black Widow"`